How Health Benefits Work

 - Be a U.S. citizen or meet specific noncitizen requirements

-Medicaid’s rules for immigrants:
+Medicaid-short’s rules for immigrants:

 - Immigrants who have been lawfully present for five years or longer and some other noncitizens who meet specific noncitizen requirements qualify for all of the same programs that U.S. citizens can get.